Gio Washington

-Governor Washington, Jr., known by his stage name Gio Washington (formerly Governor), is an American R&B and soul recording artist from Charles City, Virginia.
-He is perhaps best known as a singer-songwriter, who was once signed to T.I.'s Grand Hustle imprint, under the aegis of Atlantic Records.
+Governor Washington Jr. (born May 9, 1983), known professionally as Gio Washington (formerly Governor), is an American R&B and soul singer from Charles City, Virginia.
+He was initially signed to T.I.'s Grand Hustle imprint, under the aegis of Atlantic Records.
 In 2010, he signed to the newly formed G-Note Records, a subsidiary label of 50 Cent's G-Unit Records.

 Life and career

 1983–2004: Early life and career beginnings

-Governor Washington Jr. was born in Charles City, Virginia.
+Governor Washington Jr. was born on July 25, 1983 in Charles City County, Virginia.
 His father was a preacher.
-After declining an offer to attend the Berklee College of Music, he formed the Jodeci-style R&B group, Case Closed, where he performed under the moniker, Country Boy.
+After declining an offer to attend the Berklee College of Music, he formed the Jodeci-style R&B group, Case Closed, where he performed under the moniker Country Boy.
 After moving to New York City, then back to Virginia, Washington left the group and returned to New York.
 When the group disbanded, he tried to make it on its own.
 Warlock Records eventually signed Washington and released his debut album Another State Of Mind, in 2000.

 At that time he met the influential music executives and production team, Trackmasters, while he changed his style from R&B to hip-hop.
 50 Cent was signed to the Trackmasters at that time as well, and Washington and 50 Cent recorded about six songs for a prospective album called Best of Both Worlds, which was never released.
 After the split-up with Trackmasters in 2002, Washington met Wyclef Jean, who helped him sign a deal with Atlantic Records.
 He even made a dozen songs with Dr. Dre, for his debut album on Atlantic, but frictions between Dre's Aftermath and Atlantic, made those songs never see the light of the day.